 Online ticket buying will help create space between parties.
 Whether movie-goers will have to navigate wearing masks while munching on popcorn will depend on the theater.

 Dine-in theater RoadHouse Cinemas, 4811 E. Grant Road, is welcoming customers starting Wednesday, June 10.
 A lack of new releases means RoadHouse will feature some classic movies and some new.

 Cinemark, with four Tucson-area cinemas, is starting a phased reopening, with all locations expected to open by July 10.
 The theater chain will also show classic films for $5 before transitioning to studio releases with regular pricing.

-The pandemic could leave Tucson with one less theater as AMC said earlier this week it may not be able to continue operating if its locations remain closed beyond the summer.
+The pandemic could leave Tucson with one less theater as AMC said earlier this week it may not be able to continue operating if its locations remain closed beyond the summer, The Associated Press reported.
 AMC Foothills 15 is in the Foothills Mall.

 Harkins, with two theaters in Tucson, plans to reopen sometime this summer.